Seven Sages of Meishan: Sacrificial activity

-During the Southern Song dynasty, Wu Zimu recorded in the Record of a Dream of Sorghum, Volume 1, that during the celebration of the Mountain God’s birthday, six dragon boats performed on the lake.
-The boats were adorned with representations of the Ten Grand Marshals, the Seven Sages, Erlang Shen, various gods and spirits, the Swift Messengers (快行), the Brocade-Bodied Wanderers (锦体浪子), and the Yellow Fatty (黄胖), along with colorful flags, parasols, flower baskets, festive poles, drums, and other musical instruments.
+During the Southern Song dynasty, Wu Zimu recorded in volume 1 of the Record of a Dream of Sorghum that six dragon boats were used during the celebration of the Mountain God's birthday.
+The boats were decorated with images of the Ten Grand Marshals, the Seven Sages, Erlang Shen, various gods and spirits, the Swift Messengers (快行), the Brocade-Bodied Wanderers (锦体浪子), and the Yellow Fatty (黄胖).
+They also carried colorful flags, parasols, flower baskets, festive poles, drums, and other musical instruments.

 In popular culture

 The Meishan Seven Monsters are the main antagonists in the 1973 Hong Kong film Na Cha and the Seven Devils, an adaptation of Investiture of the Gods.